 Replace heavy drapes and window treatments with curtains or simple blinds that allow light.
 Install curtains high above windows to create space and strategically place curtains to hide off-center windows.

-You don’t have to limit yourself to pastels or neutrals for a small space.
+You don’t have to limit yourself to pastels or neutral colors for a small space.
 A dark color on the walls or even an accent wall can up the drama factor and give your small space a luxurious feeling.

 Painting the ceiling a light color with some gloss can automatically add a few inches to your perception.
 Come down with the ceiling paint a few inches on the wall, and it will feel like you’ve got much higher ceilings.